Dream Big With These 5 Room Addition Ideas for Small Homes

 Styling advice:

-Furnish the room with items that double as storage, such as an upholstered storage bench under the window or corner reading chair with a matching ottoman.
+Furnish the room with items that double as storage, such as an upholstered storage bench under the window or a corner reading chair with a matching ottoman.

 Whether you add bookshelves to your built-ins or purchase a bookcase, wallpaper the backing for a dash of contemporary charm.
 Save the shelf space for your best books and decorative items, and store your office supplies in designated wall organizers like these stylish options from Pottery Barn.

-Create the illusion of higher ceilings by hanging curtains at ceiling height, rather than directly above the window frame.
+Create the illusion of higher ceilings by hanging curtains at ceiling height rather than directly above the window frame.
 You can also draw the eye up with decorative wall sconces placed 60 to 72 inches above the floor, depending on room height.
 Finally, anchor the room with a colorful area rug for a caffeine-free energy booster.

 3. Function-forward mudroom

-Small, but mighty, a mudroom boasts four-season storage and the ability to keep your home cleaner.
+Small but mighty, a mudroom boasts four-season storage and the ability to keep your home cleaner.
 Repurpose the space around your front or back door, designate a wall in the garage, or enclose a back porch room, and voila!
 You’ve added a room to your small house.

 Maximize functionality: